dimipapadeas/djibouti/README.md

 1. Q: Implementing security restrictions/checks will not be a target for the PoC.
 However, should we support some very basic user authentication?
 Regarding the calls in (P5) and (P6) we could have some basic, token-based authentication in place especially since (P14) will be deployed on public Internet.
 A:

+2. Q: Do we want commercial search engines to also crawl AWC?
+A:

 ### Point 1 - Creation of CSVs